-Selling a property with Japanese Knotweed can be a difficult because buyers will either need to be cash purchasers or have specialist lending.
+Selling a property with Japanese Knotweed can be difficult because buyers will either need to be cash purchasers or have specialist lending.
 An auction sale is often the preferred route for selling a property with Japanese Knotweed.

 Latest News on Japanese Knotweed in the UK